Multifidus/kettlebell-lab-privacy/privacy-policy.md

   **Last Updated: March 13, 2026**

-  Kettlebell Lab ("the App") is developed by Derek Harmon.
+  Kettlebell Lab ("the App") is developed by Anatomical Consulting LLC.
 This privacy policy explains what data the App collects, how it is used, and your choices.

   ## Data the App Collects